icshwi/e3training/workbook/chapter05.md

 ### Git clone

-1. Fork your own copy from the community [iocStats](https://github.com/epics-modules/iocStats)
+1. Fork your own copy from the community *[iocStats](https://github.com/epics-modules/iocStats)*.

 2. Update the `E3_MODULE_DEV_GITURL` to point towards your fork.

 3. Run `make devvars`.
 This will show the e3 module variables with the development mode:

-   This example uses the icshwi fork and compares it against the community module.
+   This example uses the ESS ICSHWI fork and compares it against the community module.
 Your output will be different.

    ```console
    [iocuser@host:e3-iocStats]$ make devvars